fhinkel/git-bisect-demo/README.md

 git bisect bad
-git log --online # Let's find the hash for a good commit. git co 7425633 #  This is the first good commit. npx mocha test*.js # Double check that everything was great. git bisect good
+git log --online # Let's find the hash for a good commit. git co 7425633 #  This is the first good commit. npx mocha test*.js # Double check that everything was green. git bisect good
 ```